emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

-If the TEAP server detects an error at any point in the TLS handshake or the TLS layer, the server SHOULD send a TEAP request encapsulating a TLS record containing the appropriate TLS alert message rather than immediately terminating the conversation so as to allow the peer to inform the user of the cause of the failure.
+If the TEAP server detects an error at any point in the TLS handshake or the TLS layer, the server SHOULD send a TEAP request encapsulating a TLS record containing the appropriate TLS alert message rather than immediately terminating the TEAP exchange so as to allow the peer to inform the user of the cause of the failure.
 The TEAP peer MUST send a TEAP response to an alert message.
 The EAP-Response packet sent by the peer SHOULD contain a TEAP response with a zero-length message.
-The server MUST terminate the conversation with an EAP Failure packet, no matter what the client says.
+The server MUST terminate the TEAP exchange with an EAP Failure packet, no matter what the client says.

 If the TEAP peer detects an error at any point in the TLS layer, the